-Huthwaite’s CEO Tony Hughes examines how B2B selling is changing, how we can best prepare our sales teams for the future and explains why validated solution sales methodologies like SPIN® are more crucial than ever.
+Huthwaite’s CEO Tony Hughes examines how business to business selling is changing, how we can best prepare our sales teams for the future and explains why validated solution sales training methodologies like SPIN Selling are more crucial than ever.

 The needs presented in this 1980s proposal were almost identical to the needs we see today; difficulty communicating value, lack of quality leads, weak competitive differentiation, losing margin in the negotiation phase and wasting resources chasing deals that ultimately end in a decision to do nothing.

 It’s a fact.
 Sales teams in 2018 are facing the same challenges as their pre-digital colleagues in the 1980s.
 And it begs the question.
-What else is unchanged in B2B selling?
+What else is unchanged in business to business selling?

 The psychology of making major buying decisions